How Zakar made $6000 in Payouts as a Funded Trader

 This week we speak to Zakar, a funded trader who was able to make more than $6000 in payout.
-He shares not only his trading journey; but principles on risk management, psychology and a look into his strategy.
+He shares not only his simulated trading journey; but principles on risk management, psychology and a look into his strategy.

 Zakar’s background and how he got into Forex Trading